 An estimated 4,990 adults and children (2,680 males and 2,310 females) are expected to die of the disease this year.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
-The five-year survival rate of people with localized sarcomas is 83%, and the five-year survival rate for regional stage sarcomas is 54%.
-When sarcomas spread to distant parts of the body, the five-year survival rate is 16%.
-When the sarcoma starts in an arm or leg, the five-year survival rates are slightly higher for each stage.
+The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
+Percent means how many out of 100.
+The 5-year survival rate of people with localized sarcomas is 83%.
+Fifty-six percent (56%) of sarcomas are found in this early stage.
+The five-year survival rate for regional stage sarcomas is 54%, and when sarcomas spread to distant parts of the body, the 5-year survival rate is 16%.
+When the sarcoma starts in an arm or leg, the 5-year survival rates are slightly higher for each stage.